A Look at Each Vaccine: Japanese Encephalitis Virus (JEV) Vaccine

 How can you avoid JEV?

 As with yellow fever, the best way to avoid JEV is to avoid being bitten by a mosquito.
-Between dusk and dawn, when mosquitoes most often appear to feed, you and your child should take refuge indoors and remember to:
+Between dusk and dawn, when mosquitoes most often appear to feed, you and your family should take refuge indoors and remember to:

 - Use mosquito netting over the bed